TERMS AND CONDITIONS: ORNL JUMP INTO STEM COMMUNITY

-UT-Battelle, LLC, managing and operating the Oak Ridge National Lab (ORNL) pursuant to its Prime Contract with U.S. Department of Energy (DOE), is hosting multiple crowdsourcing idea campaigns, referred to in this website as the JUMP Campaigns.
-Each of these campaigns is co-sponsored by an Industry Partner.
-JUMP campaigns are all focused, generally, on cultivating innovation for energy efficient technologies for the residential and commercial building markets.
-These could be related to equipment and appliances, system/ buildings integration, sensors and controls, and/or envelope technologies.
-The goal of the JUMP Campaigns is to bring buildings sector stakeholders from industry, academia, and government, and technology innovation together, which will enable stakeholders to potentially shape the energy efficient building solutions reaching the market.
+UT-Battelle, LLC, managing and operating the Oak Ridge National Lab (ORNL) pursuant to its Prime Contract with U.S. Department of Energy (DOE), is hosting multiple crowdsourcing idea challenges, referred to in this website as the JUMP into STEM Challenges (Challenges).
+Some of these Challenge may be co-sponsored by an Industry Partner.
+JUMP into STEM Challenge are generally focused on cultivating innovation for energy efficient technologies within the residential and commercial building markets.
+The goal of JUMP into STEM is to connect University and College students in the STEM fields with buildings sector stakeholders from industry, academia, and government and technology innovators.

-The UT-Battelle team will rely on website users to vote on the best ideas with potential for transforming the building energy efficiency technologies market.
-A shortlist of the top ideas per Campaign will be identified based on the highest number of votes received per idea.
-A group of independent technical judges consisting of UT-Battelle staff and other industry stakeholders will review the shortlisted ideas.
-An initial list of technical judges may be found here.
-The technical judges will evaluate the ideas based on criteria such as technical feasibility, energy saving potential, and novelty of the idea.
-The technical judges will then select the best ideas per JUMP Campaign that solve the challenges specified in the individual JUMP campaigns.
-The best idea will be eligible to receive the respective cash award sponsored by the industry partner and/or the U.S. Department of Energy.
-The idea submitters will also be invited to discuss future collaboration with ORNL and the relevant Industry Partners.
-These Campaigns are being administered by UT-Battelle using the IdeaScale web platform.
-IdeaScale, UT-Battelle, and DOE, hereinafter “Supporters,” are cooperatively working to administer the Campaigns.
+The UT-Battelle team will review comments and votes by website users to inform the down-selection of the best ideas with potential for transforming the building energy efficiency technologies market.
+A shortlist of the top ideas per Challenge will be identified based on an initial down-selection evaluation to be conducted by participating technical liaisons drawn from UT-Battelle staff and industry partners.
+Shortlisted ideas will be evaluated on criteria such as technical feasibility, energy saving potential, and novelty of the idea.
+The technical judges will then select the best ideas from each JUMP into STEM Challenge; the submitters of which being eligible to apply for a 10 week summer internship at ORNL*.
+All Challenges are administered by UT-Battelle using the IdeaScale web platform.
+IdeaScale, UT-Battelle, and DOE, hereinafter "Supporters," are cooperatively working to administer the Challenges.

 How to Enter:

-- If you do not have an IdeaScale account, visit http://buildings.ideascale.com/a/register and create an account.
-As a registered participant in the JUMP Campaign (Participant), you will then be able to participate in the Campaign by making submissions that conform to the requirements set forth herein (each, a “Submission”).
+As a registered participant in the JUMP into STEM community (Participant), you will then be able to participate in the Challenge by making submissions that conform to the requirements set forth herein (each, a "Submission").

-- From http://buildings.ideascale.com, select from the active JUMP Campaigns by clicking the campaign button to access that specific Campaign site.
+- From http://jump.ideascale.com/, select from the active JUMP into STEM Challenges by clicking the Challenge button to access that specific Challenge site.

-- Once on a JUMP Campaign-specific site, to submit your application, click the “Submit New Idea” button and provide the following information:
+- Once on a JUMP Challenge-specific site, to submit your application, click the "Submit New Idea" button and provide the following information:

 - Submission title / Design name

-Select which Campaign the Submission best applies to.
+- Select which Challenge the Submission best applies to.

-Submission Rights: All Submissions to the Campaign remain the intellectual property of the individuals or organizations that developed them.
-By providing the Submission to this Campaign, you grant to UT-Battelle, DOE, and the other Supporters a royalty-free license to: (i) use your Submission; (ii) post your Submission(s) on ornl.gov and other DOE and associated sites; and (iii) publicize the names, likeness, photograph, voice, opinions and/or hometown and state in any media, worldwide of JUMP Campaign Participants (including the individual members of a team) through social media and events of UT-Battelle’s or DOE's choosing without any additional payment or consideration.
+- Submission Rights: All Submissions to the Challenge remain the intellectual property of the individuals or organizations that developed them.
+By providing the Submission to this Challenge, you grant to UT-Battelle, DOE, and the other Supporters a royalty-free license to: (i) use your Submission; (ii) post your Submission(s) on ornl.gov and other DOE and associated sites; and (iii) publicize the names, likeness, photograph, voice, opinions and/or hometown and state in any media, worldwide of JUMP Challenge Participants (including the individual members of a team) through social media and events of UT-Battelle's or DOE's choosing without any additional payment or consideration.
 Such license shall remain in force in perpetuity.
-In addition, no Submissions to a JUMP Campaign amount to any express or implied contracts with any of the Supporters of this Campaign, including, but not limited to, UT-Battelle, DOE, or IdeaScale.
+In addition, no Submissions to a JUMP Challenge amount to any express or implied contracts with any of the Supporters of this Challenge, including, but not limited to, UT-Battelle, DOE, or IdeaScale.

 - It is an express condition of Submission that each Participant warrants and represents that the Participant's Submission is solely owned by the Participant

-The Campaign is subject to all applicable federal, state, and/or local laws and regulations.
-Participation constitutes each Participant's full and unconditional agreement to these Official Rules and administrative decisions, which are final and binding in all matters related to the Campaign.
+The Challenge is subject to all applicable federal, state, and/or local laws and regulations.
+Participation constitutes each Participant's full and unconditional agreement to these Official Rules and administrative decisions, which are final and binding in all matters related to the Challenge.

-All Submissions should meet the intent and spirit of the Campaign, as previously defined in the Campaign summary.
+All Submissions should meet the intent and spirit of the Challenge, as previously defined in the Challenge summary.

 Additional Terms and Conditions: